Blog

 Image of Challenges

-Financial Crime and Sanctions Compliance: BSA/AML and sanctions screening obligations are also tightening.
-Regulators demand enterprise-wide risk assessments covering all products, geographies, and high-risk customers; clear rationales for transaction monitoring thresholds; and well-documented Suspicious Activity Report (SAR) decisioning.
-Independent testing and periodic model tuning are no longer “best practices”, they’re baseline expectations.
-For small banks, the cost of building and maintaining this infrastructure diverts funds from growth and innovation.
+BSA/AML and sanctions screening requirements are tightening, with regulators demanding enterprise-wide risk assessments, clear transaction monitoring rationales, and well-documented SAR decisioning.
+Independent testing and model tuning are now baseline expectations.
+For small banks, the cost of maintaining this infrastructure diverts funds from growth and innovation.

-Fraud, Fairness, and Consumer Protection: The rise of synthetic identities, imposter scams, and AI-driven fraud is pushing banks to strengthen Reg E error-resolution processes, tighten onboarding and KYC procedures, and enhance transactional monitoring, all without introducing unfair or discriminatory practices.
-At the same time, examiners are expanding UDAAP and fair-lending scrutiny across the entire product lifecycle, from marketing and underwriting to servicing and collections.
-This means complaint analytics, disparate-impact testing, and clear adverse-action notices have become core exam items, not optional extras.
+The rise of synthetic identities, scams, and AI-driven fraud is pushing banks to strengthen Reg E error-resolution, tighten onboarding and KYC, and improve transactional monitoring without discrimination.
+At the same time, examiners are expanding UDAAP and fair-lending scrutiny across the entire product lifecycle, making complaint analytics, disparate-impact testing, and adverse-action notices core exam requirements.

-Operational Resilience and Vendor Oversight: Liquidity shocks, vendor outages, and cyber incidents continue to test banks’ operational resilience.
-Regulators now expect stress testing and scenario analysis under both market-wide and idiosyncratic conditions, documented Contingency Funding Plans (CFPs), and evidence that these plans actually work.
-The 2023 Interagency Guidance on Third-Party Risk Management also raised expectations for vendor oversight, requiring risk-based due diligence, ongoing control testing, and exit/contingency planning for core processors, fintech partners, and cloud providers.
-Simply having a contract is no longer enough, regulators want proof of oversight and continuous monitoring.
+Liquidity shocks, vendor outages, and cyber incidents continue to test banks’ resilience.
+Regulators now require stress testing, scenario analysis, documented Contingency Funding Plans (CFPs), and proof that these plans work.
+The 2023 Interagency Guidance raised expectations for vendor oversight, requiring risk-based due diligence, control testing, and exit/contingency planning for core processors, fintech partners, and cloud providers.
+A contract alone is no longer enough, proof of oversight and continuous monitoring is required.

 These challenges are exactly where AI-powered automation can help to prevent ROI leakage by lowering fixed costs, cutting response times, and improving audit readiness.